Get Tech Tips

-If the molecules react, or interact with one another through attraction or repulsion due to their intermolecular forces then they can cease to behave as an ideal gas.
-A perfect example is when a gas is in contact with its liquid form (saturation) it no longer obeys the gas laws.
-This is why most gasses behave more and more like an ideal gas the hotter they get (within a range) because the hotter they are the greater the force of molecular velocity (temperature) will be relative to the intermolecular interaction of the molecules.
+If the molecules react or interact with one another through attraction or repulsion due to their intermolecular forces, they can cease to behave as an ideal gas.
+A perfect example is when a gas is in contact with its liquid form (saturation), it no longer obeys the gas laws.
+This is why most gasses behave more and more like an ideal gas as they get hotter (within a range).
+The hotter they are, the greater the force of molecular velocity (temperature) will be relative to the intermolecular interaction of the molecules.

-A decrease in temperature causes a decrease in pressure or a decrease in pressure causes a drop in temperature.
-An increase in either results in the opposite effect.
+A decrease in temperature causes a decrease in pressure, or a decrease in pressure causes a drop in temperature.
+An increase in either will result in the opposite effect.

 Why Does it “Matter” (Pun Intended)

-When we add or remove refrigerant we are changing the refrigerant mass which impacts the pressures and temperatures.
-When one system has a smaller condenser coil than another the decrease in internal volume will increase the pressure and temperature if the refrigerant mass is the same.
+When we add or remove refrigerant, we are changing the refrigerant mass, impacting the pressures and temperatures.
+When one system has a smaller condenser coil than another, the decrease in internal volume will increase the pressure and temperature if the refrigerant mass is the same.

 Here's one for the nerds!

 P.S. – If you would like to learn about practical applications of gas laws, please check out our article on the subject.